Kenny-B/polyglata/04_crawler/README.md

 That's it!
 Shouldn't be too difficult, right?
 That depends on the language and the built-in library juice (batteries included, right Python?) :-)

+**No Cheating Please**; only use core libraries, no external packages or modules!
+That will make things a bit more complicated (in some languages, that is).

 ## Possible addons

 Since you'll be writing unit tests, you'll need a reliable url you don't have direct control of (google?).
 That's generally speaking not a good idea as an integration test.
 Solution?
 Write a **stub HTTP web server** which serves a single HTML file for you to crawl on.
 That way, your test controls the data.